isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 -  PostgreSQL supports the whole set, except ``cipher-list``, additional configuration must be done in the client library (libpq).
 Anything else must be done in the PostgreSQL local configuration.

+For more details about securing the database connection, see :ref:`sec-database-connection`.